wwfyde/dify-docs/en/tutorials/tool-configuration/README.md

 ---
-description: Learn about the Different Tools Supported by Dify.
+description: Learn about the Different Tools Supported by MoLook.
 ---

 # Tool Configuration

-Dify supports various tools to enhance your application's capabilities.
-Each tool has unique features and parameters, so select a tool that suits your application's needs. **Obtain the API key from the tool provider's official website before using it in Dify.**
+MoLook supports various tools to enhance your application's capabilities.
+Each tool has unique features and parameters, so select a tool that suits your application's needs. **Obtain the API key from the tool provider's official website before using it in MoLook.**

 ## Tools Integration Guides